Go to the Nature Institute’s home page

 What then?

 So what do we make of all the foregoing?
 It’s hard to say — and maybe that itself is the important point.
 It is clear enough that when we imagine the world of atoms and molecules in terms of our familiar experience, we are far from truth.
-If we want some sort of picture, it will hardly do to conjure images of robots or sewing machines or pliers, merely reduced in size (“nanorobots”) and spinning around a million times per second, or a brick beneath a skyscraper receiving an electrical charge and thereby raising the building off the ground, or molecules equivalent to brightly colored baubles.
+If we want some sort of picture, it will hardly do to conjure images of robots or sewing machines or pliers, merely reduced in size (“nanorobots”) and spinning around a million times per second, or a brick beneath a skyscraper receiving an electrical charge and thereby raising the building off the ground, or molecules looking like brightly colored baubles.

 To my knowledge, there is not even a clue as to how to build a liquid miniature computer that would function despite thermal fluctuations and other turbulences in the liquid that would disrupt the circuitry (Albrecht-Buehler 1985).